energywebfoundation/worker-contract/packages/greenproof-contracts/README.md

 Each smartcontract component provided in `contracts/facets` directory is then a facet of this greenproof Diamond.

-- Voting component : the voting logic is implemented in the [VotingFacet.sol](https://github.com/energywebfoundation/greenproof-sdk/blob/feat/GP-134/Issuer-Contract/packages/ew-greenProof-core-Diamond/contracts/facets/VotingFacet.sol) contract
+- Voting component : the voting logic is implemented in the [VotingFacet.sol](https://github.com/energywebfoundation/greenproof-sdk/blob/master/packages/greenproof-contracts/contracts/facets/VotingFacet.sol) contract

-- NFT Issuer component : the issuance component is encapsulated inside the [IssuerFacet.sol](https://github.com/energywebfoundation/greenproof-sdk/blob/feat/GP-134/Issuer-Contract/packages/ew-greenProof-core-Diamond/contracts/facets/IssuerFacet.sol) contract
+- NFT Issuer component : the issuance component is encapsulated inside the [IssuerFacet.sol](https://github.com/energywebfoundation/greenproof-sdk/blob/master/packages/greenproof-contracts/contracts/facets/IssuerFacet.sol) contract

 Additional utility facets are provided by the [Diamond-2 reference implementation](https://github.com/mudgen/diamond-2-hardhat), which help conforming to the EIP-2535 standard specification:

-- The [DiamondCutFacet.sol](https://github.com/energywebfoundation/greenproof-sdk/blob/feat/GP-134/Issuer-Contract/packages/ew-greenProof-core-Diamond/contracts/facets/DiamondCutFacet.sol) contract is a facet handling all the upgrading logic.
-(A cut, in the diamond industry, is an action resulting in new facet creation or removal.
-This facet will be used to granularly add, replace or remove logic to the Greenproof Diamond)

-- A dedicated facet is provided with the [OwnershipFacet.sol](https://github.com/energywebfoundation/greenproof-sdk/blob/feat/GP-134/Issuer-Contract/packages/ew-greenProof-core-Diamond/contracts/facets/OwnershipFacet.sol) contract, which handles the implementation of the EIP-173 standard for the Diamond ownership.

-- A [DiamondLoupeFacet.sol](https://github.com/energywebfoundation/greenproof-sdk/blob/feat/GP-134/Issuer-Contract/packages/ew-greenProof-core-Diamond/contracts/facets/DiamondLoupeFacet.sol) provides all standard [loupe functions](https://dev.to/mudgen/why-loupe-functions-for-diamonds-1kc3) for showing what facets and functions the diamond has.
 ---

 ## Quickstart